What is Generative Design?

 The Verdict on Generative Design

-All in all, the lightweight, eco-friendly, and intuitive advantages of generative design certainly suggest that it has earnt its title as ‘the future of design’.
+All in all, the lightweight, eco-friendly, and intuitive advantages of generative design certainly suggest that it has earned its title as ‘the future of design’.
 And while it may never be able to fully overshadow (only assist) the creative flair of a human designer, its bizarre yet practical creations are nevertheless something to behold.

 After all, you can’t spell ‘weird and wonderful’—without ‘wonderful’.